Seraaron/agora/srd/Script Change Tools.md

 ### ⏪ Rewind

-If something has already been said or done that you take issue with, and you weren't able to pause in time, then you can ask to rewind to a specific point, and begin playing again from that point; or just discuss what to edit out while the game is paused.
+If something has already been said or done that you take issue with, and you weren't able to pause in time, then you can ask to rewind to a specific point, and begin playing again from that point.
+You can also just discuss what to edit out while the game is paused.

 Try to be clear what content is the issue and be willing to work together to see where the story should go from there.

-Generally, this should be used for smaller adjustments, addressing specific issues that can be fixed through brief discussion, or 'retconning', and making different decisions in a scene; _but it can also be used to take back rolls if necessary._
+Generally, this should be used for smaller adjustments, addressing specific issues that can be fixed through brief discussion, or 'retconning', and making different decisions in a scene. _It can also be used to take back rolls if necessary._

-#important **We respect the dice as oracles of fate, but they do not own our destines**.
+❗ **We respect the dice as oracles of fate, but they do not own our destines**.

 ### ⏯️ Frame-by-Frame